-- Internationally educated applicants are required to satisfy the program specific admission requirements and submit a credential assessment and proof of English language proficiency by the application document deadlines.
-Only original or certified copies of these documents will be accepted.
-Visit the Supporting Documents page for more information on program specific required documents.
+Internationally educated applicants are Citizens or Permanent Residents of Canada with international education.
+To be considered for admissions, internationally educated applicants must submit a credential assessment and proof of English language proficiency by the application document deadlines in addition to meeting the program-specific admission requirements.
+Only original copies of these documents will be accepted.
+Visit the Supporting Documents page for more information on program-specific required documents.

 - Michener does not accept international transcripts or English translations of foreign documents to support applications to full-time or part-time programs.

 - All documents submitted for application purposes (transcripts, credential assessments, and English language assessments) become the property of Michener and will not be returned.

 If you’re applying to any of Michener’s full-time, part-time, or Continuing Education programs and you completed your education outside of Canada, you must have your education verified by a credential assessment.
 Your credential assessment must indicate that your education is equivalent to the program-specific admission requirements.